Riga Itineraries

 2-hour guided bike ride covering the Daugava riverside, Bastejkalns park and highlights of Riga’s neighborhoods — social pace, stops for photos and short snacks.

-Visit — Latvian National Museum of Art
+Latvian National Museum of Art — calm museum visit with seating

 Local Tips from the travel experts